-Another important principle for this research is that dance – since dance deals with physical experiences – is connected to all other areas of life.
-In both dancing, as well as watching dance, the whole human being is involved, including ones history that is stored in ones body and mind.
+Another important principle for the work is that dance – since dance deals with physical experiences – is connected to all other areas of life.
+In dancing as well as watching dance, the whole human being is involved, including histories that are stored in peoples bodies and minds.

 Rob talking about ‘Rocco’, a choreography by Emio Greco and Pieter C. Scholten.